armalite/dbt-ai/README.md

 # Data Product Hub

+> NOTE: This project is still under construction and in a state of flux.
+It is being tested internally so setup instructions below may not work as intended.

 **Universal MCP Server for dbt Project Analysis - Works with Any GitHub Repository**

 A production-ready Model Context Protocol (MCP) server that provides comprehensive dbt project quality assessment for **any GitHub repository**.
 Powered by GitHub App authentication for secure, scalable access to public and private repositories.
 Purpose-built for AI agents and modern data workflows.